 Steps:

-1. Tap and hold your iPhone home screen until your apps start to jiggle.
+- Touch and hold the Home Screen background until your apps start to jiggle.

-2. Hold and drag an app to another app you would like to place in the same folder.
+- Hold and drag one app onto another app you would like to place in the same folder.

 Release to Create An Apps Folder